Tesla is recalling nearly all of the vehicles it has sold in the U.S. because some warning lights on the instrument panel are too small.

 The added controls and alerts will "further encourage the driver to adhere to their continuous driving responsibility," the documents said.

 But safety experts said that, while the recall is a good step, it still makes the driver responsible and doesn't fix the underlying problem that Autopilot isn't reacting to stopped vehicles.
-They say that Tesla's driver monitoring system that relies on detecting hands on the doesn't stop drivers from checking out.
+They say that Tesla's driver monitoring system that relies on detecting hands on the steering wheel doesn't stop drivers from checking out.

 Tesla says on its website that its Autopilot and "Full Self-Driving" systems cannot drive the vehicles, and that human drivers must be ready to intervene at all times.